 - Operating mode – continuous, automatic

 - Sound and visual alarms

-- Settable detection parameters for each detection channel
+- Settable thresholds for each detection channel

-- Expandability and connection to external devices
+- Possibilities of expansion and connection of external devices

-- Embedded selftest system
+- Embedded automatic selftest system

 - PVC-01 Control Panel – used to set up parameters of the Yantar RPM and display results